Cybersecurity Glossary 2026

 - Brute Force Attack: An automated attempt to crack a password by testing thousands of letter and number combinations per second until the correct one is found.

 - Two-Factor Authentication (2FA/MFA): An extra layer of security that requires a second verification step (such as an SMS code or authenticator app) in addition to your password to access an account.
+How to enable 2FA and MFA to protect accounts

 B